 Overview

-The conceptual orientations of this research group centre on the meanings and measurement of political, social and cultural dimensions of sustainability.
-Questions of (in)equality and (in)justice are central to the sustainability agenda and their social scientific investigation forms a focal point of this core research area.
-Political scientists and sociologists involved in this group are engaged in interdisciplinary and collaborative research that connects theoretical and empirical concerns through problem- and evidence-based approaches.
+The conceptual orientations of this research group centre on the meanings and measurement of political, social, and cultural dimensions of sustainability.
+Questions of (in)equality and (in)justice are central to the sustainability agenda, and their social scientific investigation forms a focal point of this core research area.
+Political Scientists and Sociologists involved in this group are engaged in interdisciplinary and collaborative research that connects theoretical and empirical concerns through problem- and evidence-based approaches.
 Researchers within this group are currently contributing to national and international research projects and networks and have extensive experience in research planning and management and fourth level supervision.

 Contact

-For further information on current and future research activities of this group, key publications and fourth level research opportunities please contact the convenor:
+For further information on current and future research activities of this group, key publications and fourth level research opportunities, please contact the convenor:

 Dr Mike Hynes,